Katharine McPhee On Stage - Theatre Credits, Bio and Tickets

 Her television break came in 2012, when she was cast as Karen Cartwright in the NBC programme Smash.
 Based on the New York theatrical community, Smash told the story of creating “Bombshell”, a brand new musical about Marilyn Monroe, where Karen Cartwright was unexpectedly cast as the lead.
 With an original soundtrack, McPhee gained a new legion of fans performing alongside Broadway stars including Megan Hilty, Christian Borle and Anjelica Huston.

 McPhee made her Broadway debut in 2018 as Jenna Hunterson in Waitress.
-She first played the role from 10th April 2018 to 17th June 2018, before reprising her performance from 5th July 2018 to 19th August 2018.
+She first played the role from 10 April - 17 Jun.
+2018, reprising from 5 July - 19 Aug.
+2018.
+McPhee then originated the role of Jenna in the West End production of Waitress, which opened at the Adelphi Theatre in 2019.